msosadesign/treehouse-project-6/README.md

 After losing all your hearts, you have to restart the game.
 ![image](https://github.com/msosadesign/treehouse-project-6/assets/59977013/b6dd71e0-c912-4c64-ae0c-e0bb53bd5ac2)

 Inside the code, there's an array holding all the sentences, each time the game starts, it takes a random sentence and obscures it.
 When the user selects a letter, the class .chosen is applied and the code verifies how many times the letter is present in the sentence, for each match in the sentence, the class .show is applied.
-Finally the user wins once every letter is uncovered.
+Finally, the user wins once every letter is uncovered.